LunaAmora/4orth/README.md

 ### Changes

-4orth implement some features not available in Porth to facilitate Wasm and Wasm-4 integration:
+4orth implements some features not available in Porth to facilitate Wasm and Wasm-4 integration:

 - Hexadecimal numbers
 - Xor Intrinsic
-- Baked in randon number generator (will be removed once there is float and int64 support).
+- Baked in random number generator (will be removed once there is float and int64 support).
 ```porth
 inline proc rnd-coord -- int int in 20 rnd 20 rnd end
 ```